 Thinking back, that shouldn’t have surprised me.
-You see, Marty was an ass-kisser, one of Rhonda’s faithful minions.
+You see, Marty was an ass-kisser, one of Rhonda’s faithful suck-ups.
 Plus, he had never made the grievous error of mentioning her flowered panties in front of everyone.

 After carefully reading her nasty public evaluation of my performance, I decided that it was in my best interest to respond in kind.
 Borrowing a pen from Janet, I proceeded to write a rebuttal to her review.